 It is a form of pit mining exploiting the depleted pit mines where the minders drill the more oversized shafts parallel to the kimberlite pipes that make it feasible to dig enclosed tunnels transporting the hard-to-reach diamonds towards the surface.
 However, it is complex and expensive at the same time.
 Kimberlite is the rock that potentially has diamonds, and the two shafts drill along its sides.
 Two parallel tunnels can be dug once the posts are plugged in.
 Any diamonds inside the kimberlite will fall to the second level when the rick blasts are used in the top tunnel.

-However, mining has its own set of challenges because it demands care and maintenance due to water seeping issues.
+However, mining has its own challenges because it demands care and maintenance due to water seeping issues.
 Henceforth, sometimes it can be closed off due to chances of flood.

 Offshore marine diamond mining

-This type of mining comes at a high environmental cost where the mining equipment dredges thousands of tons of sediment out of the sea, and the damage might take decades for recovering.
-Marine mining disturbs migratory species, such as whales, dolphins, seals, and sharks and impacts the seafloor that is already under stress from climate change.
+This type of mining comes at a high environmental cost where the mining equipment dredges thousands of tons of sediment out of the sea, and the damage might take decades to recover.
+Marine mining disturbs migratory species, such as whales, dolphins, seals, and sharks, and impacts the seafloor that is already under stress from climate change.

-Marine mining is referred to gain speed as land-based diamond mines are depleted.
-Various agencies have constructed huge parcels that suck up the seabed in search of these stones for finding the diamonds that were washed into the Atlantic Ocean millions of years ago.
+Marine mining is referred to as gain speed as land-based diamond mines are depleted.
+Various agencies have constructed huge parcels that suck up the seabed in search of these stones to find the diamonds that were washed into the Atlantic Ocean millions of years ago.
 Marine mining removes habitat recovery from this type of disturbance can take decades, and parts of the seabed with heavy machinery.

 Sustainable diamonds- a pipe dream?

-Labs vs mines, looking into these two origins, it is evident that they use equipment and technology to create or extract a diamond.
-However, some statistics need to be looked upon.
+Labs vs. mines, looking into these two origins, it is evident that they use equipment and technology to create or extract a diamond.
+However, some statistics need to be looked at.

 Mining finite natural resources are inherently unsustainable, and none of them produces sustainable diamonds.
 Every type of mining has a long-lasting environmental impact.
 The eco-friendly mines are not renewable resources for these specific reasons.

-Diamond mining notably contributes to land degradation and erosion, leading to the inability of growing crops and flooding.
+Diamond mining notably contributes to land degradation and erosion, leading to the inability to grow crops and flooding.
 An enormous pit is left once a mine is depleted that fills with water over time.
 That stagnant water becomes a place of a breeding ground for malaria and mosquito.

 Energy use comparison:

-Mined diamonds utilizes 538.5 million joules per carat for energy, while the grown one uses 250 million.
+Mined diamonds utilize 538.5 million joules per carat for energy, while grown ones use 250 million.
 According to the Frost & Sullivan study, much of the life used in creating lab-grown gemstones is renewable, although it might seem like a lot.

 Do they release carbon?

 The difference in carbon emissions on mined diamonds and Ethica diamonds is staggering.
 Human-made diamonds emit just 6 pounds of carbon – a mere 4.8% of what mined diamonds produce, and the traditionally mined diamond has more than 125 pounds of carbon for every single carat.
 Human-made diamonds create none, and mined diamonds make more than 30 pounds of Sulphur oxide.
-The growth procedure includes little or no emissions of significance if we talk about overall gaseous emissions.
+The growth procedure includes zero emissions of significance if we discuss overall gaseous emissions.

-How much waste is created, and the land is disrupted?
+How much waste is created, and the land disrupted?

 Which one consumes more water?

-The above explanation is enough to identify the lab diamonds as an environment-friendly choice as it is less destructive than the other ones.
+The above explanation is enough to identify the lab diamonds as an environment-friendly choice as they are less destructive than the others.